 Another option to interface with the DUT is to use the Debug Module Interface (DMI).
 Similar to TSI, the DMI protocol is an implementation of HTIF.
 In order to communicate with the DUT with the DMI protocol, the DUT needs to contain a Debug Transfer Module (DTM).
 The DTM is given in the RISC-V Debug Specification and is responsible for managing communication between the DUT and whatever lives on the other side of the DMI (in this case FESVR).
 This is implemented in the Rocket Chip Subsystem by having the HasPeripheryDebug and HasPeripheryDebugModuleImp traits.
 During simulation, the host sends DMI commands to a simulation stub called SimDTM (C++ class) that resides in a SimDTM Verilog module (both are located in the generators/rocket-chip project).
-This SimDTM Verilog module then sends the DMI command recieved by the simulation stub into the DUT which then converts the DMI command into a TileLink request.
+This SimDTM Verilog module then sends the DMI command received by the simulation stub into the DUT which then converts the DMI command into a TileLink request.
 This conversion is done by the DTM named DebugModule in the generators/rocket-chip project.
 When the DTM receives the program to load, it starts to write the binary byte-wise into memory.
 This is considerably slower than the TSI protocol communication pipeline (i.e. SimSerial/SerialAdapter/TileLink) which directly writes the program binary to memory.
-Thus, Chipyard removes the DTM by default in favor of the TSI protocol for DUT communication.